Skip to main content

 Technical Analysis

 CVE-2025-14265 is a critical security vulnerability identified in ConnectWise ScreenConnect server versions prior to 25.8.
-The root cause lies in the extension subsystem's failure to perform adequate server-side validation and integrity checks when installing extensions.
-This deficiency allows authorized or administrative users to install and execute arbitrary or untrusted extensions on the ScreenConnect server.
-Such exploitation can lead to remote code execution on the server, enabling attackers to run custom code with the privileges of the ScreenConnect server process.
-Additionally, unauthorized access to sensitive application configuration data is possible, potentially exposing credentials or other critical information.
-The vulnerability is categorized under CWE-494, which involves downloading code without integrity verification, increasing the risk of supply chain or insider attacks.
-The host and guest clients of ScreenConnect are not affected, limiting the attack surface to the server component.
-The CVSS v3.1 base score of 9.1 reflects the vulnerability's critical nature, with an attack vector of network (AV:N), low attack complexity (AC:L), requiring high privileges (PR:H), no user interaction (UI:N), and scope change (S:C), impacting confidentiality, integrity, and availability (C:H/I:H/A:H).
-ConnectWise mitigated this vulnerability in version 25.8 by introducing enhanced server-side configuration handling and integrity checks to ensure only trusted extensions can be installed.
-No known exploits in the wild have been reported yet, but the vulnerability's severity and ease of exploitation by privileged users make it a significant risk.
+The root cause lies in the extension subsystem's lack of proper server-side validation and integrity checks, which allows authorized or administrative users to install and execute arbitrary or untrusted extensions on the server.
+This weakness is categorized under CWE-494 (Download of Code Without Integrity Check), indicating that the system fails to verify the authenticity and integrity of code before execution.
+Exploiting this vulnerability can lead to remote code execution on the server, unauthorized access to sensitive application configuration data, and potentially full compromise of the ScreenConnect server environment.
+The vulnerability does not affect the host or guest clients, focusing solely on the server component.
+The CVSS v3.1 base score is 9.1 (critical), reflecting the vulnerability's high impact on confidentiality, integrity, and availability, with an attack vector of network, low attack complexity, requiring high privileges but no user interaction, and scope change.
+The vendor addressed this issue in ScreenConnect version 25.8 by introducing enhanced server-side configuration handling and integrity checks to ensure only trusted extensions can be installed and executed.
+No known exploits are reported in the wild as of the publication date, but the critical nature of the flaw necessitates prompt remediation.

 Potential Impact